Franklin Variety Index

 Die clashing is frequently seen on Franklin half dollars.
-The Mint was clearly self-conscious of this at the time, struggling to file or polish them away.
+In fact, the Mint was clearly self-conscious of this at the time, struggling to file or polish them away.
 Clashing can appear in a number of locations, due to variations in die position, die alignment, and striking pressure; but only some are desirable to collectors.
-While certain coins will show just one or two clash marks, the strongest clashes can leave nearly a complete outline of Franklin’s bust on the reverse, and an imprint of the eagle’s wing over Franklin’s mouth, creating the famous and very popular “Bugs Bunny” varieties.
-Many of these actually do resemble the classic cartoon character, or even a vampire, and it is easy to see why these are the most popular clashes.
+The strongest and most popular clashes can leave an imprint of the eagle’s wing over Franklin’s mouth, creating the famous “Bugs Bunny” varieties, and sometimes even a nearly complete outline of Franklin’s bust on the reverse.
+Many of the Bugs Bunny varieties actually do resemble the classic cartoon character, or even a vampire, and it is easy to see why these are the most popular clashes.

-For attribution in the FVI catalog, it is important to learn the jargon for all parts of the design that can show clash marks.
-Also, some of the other obverse clashes have become collectible in and of themselves.
+However, some of the other obverse clashes have become collectible in and of themselves.
+And, for variety attribution, it is important to learn the jargon for all parts of the design that can show clash marks.

 The right edge of the Liberty Bell could sometimes make a heavy crease or spike through the bridge of Franklin’s nose.
+Sometimes it doesn't crease the nose and instead shows as a spike coming up from the nose.
 These are not typically collected in and of themselves, as they are usually accompanied by other clash features that are more popular, but again, there are exceptions.